-Performance Criteria Acceptable Solutions Planning and design P19.1 A network of footpaths and cycle routes is provided that: connects to adjoining streets, open spaces and activity centres; encourages walking and cycling; caters for all users; provides opportunities to link open space networks and community facilities, transport, local activity centres and schools; takes account of the topography.
-Planning and design A19 The pathway network is consistent with the requirements of: • Austroads 'Guide to Road Design Part 6A - Pedestrian and Cyclist Paths' standards; • the Lismore Sport and Recreation Plan 2011-2021; • the Northern Rivers Local Government Development Design and Construction Manual.
-P19.2 The design of the pedestrian and cycleway: provides for casual surveillance and is illuminated; includes appropriate landscaping; is of appropriate dimensions; preserves trees and other significant features; provides safe street crossings, with adequate sight distances, pavement markings, warning signs and safety rails; is stable and easy to maintain.
-Location P20 Footpaths and cycleways are located in street reservations where: vehicle speeds and volumes are low; the use of street pavements by cyclists does not affect the safety of pedestrians; pedestrians and cyclists are protected from parked vehicles and vehicles moving along the street and on driveways.
-Location A20 Footpaths and cycleways are located in accordance with Table 1 and Figures 17 and 18.
+Pe rformance Criteria Acceptable Solutions Pla P1 pro • • • • • • • • • • • • • • anning and design 9.1 A network of footpaths and cycle routes is ovided that: connects to adjoining streets, open spaces and activity centres; encourages walking and cycling; caters for all users; provides opportunities to link open space networks and community facilities, transport, local activity centres and schools; takes account of the topography.
+9.2 The design of the pedestrian and cycleway: provides for casual surveillance and is illuminated; includes appropriate landscaping; is of appropriate dimensions; preserves trees and other significant features; provides safe street crossings, with adequate sight distances, pavement markings, warning signs and safety rails; Planning and design A19 The pathway network is consistent with the requirements of: Austroads 'Guide to Road Design Part 6A - Pedestrian and Cyclist Paths' standards; the Lismore Walking, Cycling and Micromobility Strategy 2024-2034; Transport for NSW Cycleway Design Toolbox: Designing for cycling and Micromobility; the Northern Rivers Local Government Development Design and Construction Manual. • Lo cation Location P20 Footpaths and cycleways are located in street reservations where: A20 Footpaths and cycleways are located in accordance with Table 1 and Figures 12 and 12 • venicle speeds and volumes are low; the use of street pavements by cyclists does not affect the safety of pedestrians; pedestrians and cyclists are protected from parked vehicles and vehicles moving along the street and on driveways.
+Figures 12 and 13.